codesoap/pres/README.md

 # Comparison to similar software
 The intended use case of `pres` is to prevent a few bit-flips from corrupting a backup file.
-It is easy to use, way faster than it's competitors and produces comparatively small output files (when using default configurations).
+It is easy to use, way faster than it's alternatives and produces comparatively small output files (when using default configurations).

 With 1GiB of random data, I got these timings on my machine: